 The Federal Government’s human capital is its most important and critical asset.
 The federal workforce is aging rapidly, one-third will be eligible to retire between now and 2025, and only 6% of federal employees are under 30 years old.
-Therefore recruitment plays a key role in making sure that the Federal Agencies are able to maintain an excellent-quality workforce.
+Therefore recruitment plays a key role in making sure that Federal Agencies are able to maintain an excellent-quality workforce.

 This blog explains the challenges in Federal recruiting and recommends methods for developing and improving recruitment programs led by government contracting companies providing recruitment services to Federal Agencies.